 -You got out of prison in 2017, after serving three years, for murder and attempted murder, before the charges were officially dropped.
 On “Armed & Dangerous,” the first track of your new album, you talk about how when you got out of prison, you saw that all the tensions and conflicts in Chicago neighborhoods were now familiar to people around the world because of the popularity of the music and Chicago artists.
 Was that strange?
 That this local situation was now a global concern?
 That people outside of Chicago were paying attention?

 -It’s really just working.
 It’s me back at it, steady workin’.
 New material, just getting better.
-It’s just me upgrading, me developing, getting older.
+It’s just me upgrading, me developing, and getting older.
 I just started.
 This is really my first real project coming out.

-Check out full interview on XXL
+Check out the full interview on XXL